 Dr. Sandor Balatoni was born in 1983 in Pecs, Hungary.
 He learned to play the piano from Ildiko Megyimorecz at the Franz Liszt Music School.
 During high school he learned to play the organ from Szabolcs Szamosi, at the same time he studied composition at the Conservatory of Pecs as a student of Istvan Gyorffy.
 In 2008 he got a degree in church music at the Hungarian Church Music and Liturgic Institution in Budapest.
 During these years he studied composition, improvisation and playing the organ from Istvan Koloss and conducting from Laszlo Tardy.
 He graduated ’Summa cum laude’ from the University of Pecs as a conductor in 2010 as a student of prof. Salamon Kamp, and prof. Tamas Lakner, Liszt-Prize winning conductors.
 In 2011 he also got a master’s degree as an organist with Republican Scholarship at the University of Pecs.
 His teachers were prof. Csaba Kiraly Liszt-Prize winning organist and Istvan Baroti.
 He has finished his doctoral studies at the University of Pecs and at the Eastman School of Music at prof. Salamon Kamp and prof. David Higgs.
 He has received his doctoral degree in 2017.
 Since 2014 he has been the titular organist and choir director of the Heart of Jesus Church in Pecs.
-Since 2016 he has been an assistant professor at the University of Pecs at the organ and choral conducting department, teacher at the Imre Eck art school.
+Since 2016 he has been an assistant professor at the University of Pecs at the organ and choral conducting department.
 He has been the organist of the Pannon Philharmonic Orchestra, the accompanist of the Pannon Festival Choir and have participated in many recordings as an organist.
 Since 2016 he has been the conductor of the Mecsek Choir.

 He has participated in the masterclasses of Dalibor Miklavcic, David Briggs, Duncan Middleton, Gerard Brooks, Hannfried Lucke, Martin Herchenröder, Pierre Pincemaille, Ronny Krippner, Sophie Véronique Cauchefer Choplin, Stefan Engels, Zsigmond Szathmáry and Tomas Adam Nowak in Hungary, Germany, England and in the United States.
 He played several recitals overall Europe and in the United States.